MahBadran93/ROS_Project/README.md

     - Import all the move base package messages.
 Execute the following: <br>
       ```from move_base_msgs.msg import ```

     - Create a function to send the goals.
-Inside the function we initalize a goal object from **MoveBaseActionGoal** and then we configure the goal parameters (position).
+Inside the function we initialize a goal object from **MoveBaseActionGoal** and then we configure the goal parameters (position).
 Finally, we call the function to publish the goal.
 See below:
       ```
           def GoalSender(publisher):
             goal = MoveBaseActionGoal()